jasonbayton/11ty/_src/blog/2025/01/new-for-enterprise-android-16.md

 }
 ```

 Minimum SDK is the lowest version of Android an application will support, this typically changes when new features introduced could cause compatibility issues.
-It could also change when a developer no longer wishes to support a very old version of Android.
+It could also change when a developer no longer wishes to support an older version of Android.
 In either case the application will no longer be available for installation from Google Play on an affected device, and will error when sideloaded.

 With the shift in timing for this release it's not clear if this'll be mandated so soon after the bump to 24 in 15, or if that'll come in a quarterly release at a later point.
 Currently 16 follows 15: only apps that target Android 7.0 - API level 24 - or later will be permitted.